jwmng/extratrees/README.md

 To run tests you will need `mypy` and the example required `matplotlib`.
 It is tested against  Python 3.6 and uses full static type hinting (`mypy --strict`).
+The benchmark script requires `sklearn` for the 'iris' dataset.

 [geurts2005]: http://orbi.ulg.ac.be/bitstream/2268/9357/1/geurts-mlj-advance.pdf